Stoneguard001/SGGValheimMods/readme.txt

 ## Known isssues

 - UI placement : The current placement of controls on the UI is not optimized for all screen resolutions.
-- Manual server list : To get the list of active servers, you will need to manually press the refresh button on the server list page.
-- Server status : The status of the servers in favorites are currently unknown.
+- Server status: The status of the servers in favorites are currently unknown.
 This will be resolved as the code that loads servers is optimized.

 ## Planned enhancements